aDecoy/rust-workshop/docs/docs/module2/7_memory_efficiency.md

 ## Analyzing the Sustainability Examples

-Let's examine the specific [examples](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module2/2-sustainability) from the codebase that demonstrate these differences.
+Examine the specific [examples](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module2/2-sustainability) from the codebase that demonstrate these differences.

 ### .NET Example Analysis